LisiGamer2369GD/cattyfuckingsmellsR/README.md

 # cattyfuckingsmellsR
-this is a malware of cattyfuckingsmellsR.exe, please use VM immediately.
+this is a safety of cattyfuckingsmellsR.exe, you can use your real VM whatever you want.